effil/effil/README.md

 Returns thread status.

 **output**:
 - `status` - string values describes status of thread.
-Possible values are: `"running", "paused", "canceled", "completed" and "failed"`.
+Possible values are: `"running", "paused", "cancelled", "completed" and "failed"`.
 - `err` - error message, if any.
 This value is specified only if thread status == `"failed"`.
 - `stacktrace` - stacktrace of failed thread.
 This value is specified only if thread status == `"failed"`.